Vacuum quantum fluctuation energy in expanding universe and dark energy: Physical explanation of the results

 An intuitively physical picture can be presented for the time evolution of the universe energy density and the creation of cosmons as follows.
-In the Planckon densely piled vacuum model\cite{bib010}, the universe and vacuum constitute a compound system, each of them are open subsystems.
-Planckons in vacuum as radiation sources can radiate and absorb radiation quantum energy.
-In the stationary universe, the radiation and absorption processes are in equilibrium, no net effect can be observed physically in the universe subsystem.
-As the universe subsystem undergoes expansion, the stationary equilibrium of the two subsystem is broken, every Planckon in the expanding universe is now in non-equilibrium and radiates energy quantum as a cosmon.
-Therefore a net effect of cosmons in the universe subsystem can be observed physically as a radial outward gravity force.
-Let the pressure of Planckons at their spherical surface is $p({{r}_{P}})$.
-As the universe has expanded to ${{R}_{0}}$, the radiation pressure of the Planckons at ${{R}_{0}}$ sphere is $p({{R}_{0}})$.
-Since the spherical pressure is proportional to the energy quanta number per unit time and per unit area-the radiation energy flux, according to energy conservation, $p({{R}_{0}})$ is inversely proportional to the spherical surface area ($4\pi R_0^2$).
+In the Planckon densely piled vacuum\cite{bib010}, both the universe and the vacuum constitute a compound system, each of them are open subsystems.
+Planckons in the vacuum as radiation sources can radiate and absorb radiation quantum energy.
+In the stationary universe, the radiation and absorption processes are in equilibrium, there is no net effect can be observed physically in the universe subsystem.
+As the universe subsystem undergoes expansion, the stationary equilibrium of the two subsystems is broken, every Planckon in the expanding universe is now in non-equilibrium and radiates energy quantum as a cosmon.
+Therefore a net effect of cosmons in the universe subsystem can be observed physically as outwards radial radiation and the Planckon piled vacuum with less radial quantum fluctuation energy induces a negative gravity potential with the outward strength like a repulsive force.

+Let the pressure of the Planckon at its $r_P$-spherical surface be $p({{r}_{P}})$.
+As the universe has expanded to ${{R}_{0}}$-sphere, the radiation pressure of the Planckons at ${{R}_{0}}$ sphere is $p({{R}_{0}})$.
+Since the pressure on a spherical surface is proportional to the energy quanta number per unit area and per unit time -the radiation energy flux, according to energy conservation, $p({{R}_{0}})$ is inversely proportional to the spherical surface area ($4\pi R_0^2$).
 Hence

 Using the the energy density and pressure relation $p({{r}_{P}})\sim{{\rho }_{vac}}({{r}_{P}})$ and $p({{R}_{0}})\sim\rho ({{R}_{0}})$, finally we have